 The company gets to kick the can on the legal costs, valuation challenges, and structural requirements of stock offerings until they’ve grown a bit more.
 But they also get to invite (potentially) hundreds of investors to get in early on a company they believe in and want to take part in their targeted success.

-It can be a great tool so let’s break it down so you get it, love it, and use it to invest* in exciting** high-growth*** businesses****.
+It can be a useful tool so let’s break it down so you better understand it and can decide it its the type of investment for you!

 Simple.
 Easy enough.